Bruce0921/cse15l-lab-reports/lab-report-3-week-3.md

 ## Here is my Lab report for week 3：

 # Part 1.
--Simplest Search Engine!!
+ - Simplest Search Engine!!
--Implementing a web server, we can now play with the urls. here is what I did
+ - Implementing a web server, we can now play with the urls. here is what I did

 ![Image](3.6.png)